knative/serving/pkg/autoscaler/README.md

 ## Behavior

-When a Revision is actively serving requests it will increase and descrease the number of Pods to maintain the desired average concurrent clients per process.
+When a Revision is actively serving requests it will increase and decrease the number of Pods to maintain the desired average concurrent clients per Pod.
 When requests are no longer being served, the Revision will be scaled down to 0 Pods.
 When the first request arrives, the Revision will be scaled back up again.

-The Revision has three autoscaling states which are
+Revisions have three autoscaling states which are
-1. **Active** when the Revision is actively serving requests,
+1. **Active** when they are actively serving requests,
-2. **Reserve** when the Revision is scaled down to 0 Pods but is still in service, and
+2. **Reserve** when they are scaled down to 0 Pods but is still in service, and
-3. **Retired** when the Revision will no longer recieve traffic.
+3. **Retired** when they will no longer receive traffic.

 In the Active state, each Revision has a Deployment which maintains the desired number of Pods.
 It also has an Autoscaler which watches traffic metrics and adjusts the Deployment's desired number of pods up and down.
-Each Pod reports its current QPS and number of current clients each second to the Autoscaler.
+Each Pod reports its number of concurrent clients each second to the Autoscaler (how many clients are connected at that moment).

-In the Reserve state, the Revision has no scheduled pods.
+In the Reserve state, the Revision has no scheduled Pods.
 The Istio route rule for the Revision points to the singleton Activator which will catch traffic for all Reserve Revisions.
-When a request arrives to the Activator, it first flips the desired state of the Revision to Active.
-Then it watches for the first available Pod.
-All pending and subsequent requests are then forwarded to the first Pod.
-As the Revision becomes active, the Istio route rules will be updated to route traffic away from the Activator and onto the Pods directly.
+When the Activator catches a request for a Reserve Revision, it will flip the Revision to an Active state and then forward requests to the Revision when it ready.

 In the Retired state, the Revision has provisioned resources.
 No requests will be served for the Revision.